What are electronic cigarettes?

 Why we did this Cochrane Review

 Stopping smoking lowers your risk of getting lung cancer and other diseases.
-But many people find it difficult to quit.
+Many people find it difficult to quit.
 We wanted to find out if using e-cigarettes could help people to stop smoking, and if people using them for this purpose experienced any unwanted effects.

 What did we do?